 It’s tough to find exactly what you’re looking for at physical stores since most things are tailored toward the able-bodied and able-minded.
 Here are some online stores we recommend for Autism-friendly workout clothes:

 Special Strong is dedicated to helping children and adults with special needs meet their fitness goals.
 We believe that health should be accessible to everyone, and our personal trainers have the skills to make that happen for each of our clients.
-If you’re ready to take your child’s physical health to the next level, sign up for private training sessions or local boot camps with Special Strong.
+If you’re ready to take your child’s physical health to the next level, sign up for private training sessions or local group classes with Special Strong.